-Reading Comprehension Standard : The student uses a variety of strategies to comprehend grade level text. identify the author's purpose and/or perspective (inform, entertain, persuade) in basic grade level text; use comprehension strategies such as viewing illustrations, listening to authentic simple reading selections and re-telling to construct meaning. identify the author's purpose and/or perspective (inform, entertain, persuade) in a variety of passages; use comprehension strategies such as viewing illustrations, listening to authentic simple reading selections and re-telling to construct meaning. analyze a variety of organizational patterns (for example, chronological order, flashback, lists, foreshadowing, main headings with subheadings, question and answer, argument and support, comparison and contrast, cause and effect, and main idea with supporting details) and determine how they impact the meaning of text; determine the author's purpose (inform, entertain, persuade) and perspective in grade level text and how they impact the meaning of text.
+Reading Comprehension Standard : The student uses a varie grade level text. ty of strategies to comprehend identify the author's purpose and/or perspective (inform, entertain, persuade) in basic grade level text; use comprehension strategies such as viewing illustrations, listening to authentic simple reading selections and re-telling to construct meaning. analyze a variety of organizational patterns in grade level literary or informational text, such as similarities and differences among characters, settings, and events; strongly implied cause-effect relationships; and sequence of events and how they impact the meaning of text; identify the author's purpose and/or perspective (inform, entertain, persuade) in a variety of passages; use comprehension strategies such as viewing illustrations, listening to authentic simple reading selections and re-telling to construct meaning. analyze a variety of organizational patterns (for example, chronological order, flashback, lists, foreshadowing, main headings with subheadings, question and answer, argument and support, comparison and contrast, cause and effect, and main idea with supporting details) and determine how they impact the meaning of text; determine the author's purpose (inform, entertain, persuade) and perspective in grade level text and how they impact the meaning of text.

-Grades 11-12: Literary Analysis -
+Grades 9-10: Literary Analysis -